W.D. (Rusty) Russell

 Edward B. Veldboom was called to the bar in 2000, and joined the firm in the same year.
 He holds a Master’s Degree in Urban Planning from the University of Toronto and was a practising planner prior to entering law school.

-Edward practices in the areas of municipal and land use planning law and real estate law.
+Edward practices in the areas of municipal and land use planning law.
 He regularly provides advice to over 20 municipalities and routinely appears before the Ontario Municipal Board.

 Edward has presented seminars on the new Municipal Act, has been an instructor for the Association of Municipal Clerks and Treasurers Law Course and a guest speaker for the Ontario Association of Committees of Adjustment.